- Brand name

 Things you must do

-Before starting any new medicine, tell your doctor or pharmacist that you are taking bisoprolol fumarate.
+Before starting any new medicine, tell your doctor or pharmacist that you are taking BICARD.

-If you plan to have surgery, including dental surgery, tell your doctor or dentist that you are taking bisoprolol fumarate.
+If you are going to have surgery, including dental surgery, tell your doctor or dentist that you are taking BICARD.

 If you are being treated for diabetes, make sure you check your blood sugar level regularly and report any changes to your doctor.